 Here we are creating a UBS installer for Mac on Windows.
 So make sure that we keep the partition of the USB disk to have an appropriate scheme.
 Converting the USB disk to have a GUID partition table (GTP) is recommended for this method work effectively.

-Connect the USB disk to Windows and run the above-given commands in the correct order.
+Connect a USB disk of more than 8GB free space to the Windows PC.
+Search and open the command-line tool, and run the above given commands in the correct order.
 It cleans and converts the USB disk to GUID partition table if it is using MBR or something else.

-Steps to make bootable macOS USB installer on a Windows PC
+Step 3: Make bootable macOS USB installer (ref: Catalina) on Windows 11

 - Right-click on Transmac icon, and select to run it with Admin privileges.